se-edu/se-book/gitAndGithub/commit/outcomes.md

-:trophy: Can commit files using Git :one:
+:trophy: Can commit using Git :one: